JohnsonLamb/Goblin-Game/Dev Notes.md

 - Fixed the reappearing of the red and blue goblin when a green one is caught. (they were already on the screen and after touching a green goblin they would suddenly change places)

 - Toned down the speed of the Red Goblin

+--20-03-2017--

+- Fixed the spawn bug (the red and blu goblins would reappear after catching a green one)

+- Started implementing the Quadrant solution for spawning the red goblin away from the player

+--21-03-2017--

+- Finished implementing the quadrant solution.
+Now the red goblin spawns away from the player

+- Increased the timer of the red Goblin.

+- Increased the chance of spawining red goblin.

+- Increased the timer of the Blue Goblin.

+- Implemented the Reset button funcionality